oktadev/okta-blog/_source/_posts/2020-07-20-easy-user-sync-hooks.md

 **Create Event Hook in Okta**

-We will point the event hook to the `/userTransfer` endpoint, as I’ve created a POST Request to receive the data from Okta, send a response, and initiate the database insert process.
+We will point the event hook to the `/userTransfer` endpoint, as I've created a POST Request to receive the data from Okta, send a response, and initiate the database insert process.

 ```javascript
 app.post("/userTransfer", (request, response) => {